-Overseas qualified veterinary surgeons, who register with RCVS and have less than one year of significant work experience as a veterinary surgeon will need to enrol onto the VetGDP.
+Overseas qualified veterinary surgeons, who register with RCVS and have less than 18 months of significant work experience as a veterinary surgeon will need to enrol onto the VetGDP.
 In addition, overseas registrants with more than one year of relevant experience are also permitted to enrol on the VetGDP, as it would provide excellent support for their first role in the UK.
+Overseas registrants with less than three years significant wok experience as a veterinary surgeon are strongly advised to sign up for the VetGDP.